rust-stuco/lectures/week2/slides.md

 * Bind the `String` containing `"hello"` to `s1`
 * Now what?
     * Do we make a copy of the `String`?
+    * What does a copy actually mean in this case?

 <!--
 What does a copy even mean?